neoToad/soloBrowsergame/.docs/README.md

 - `ARCHITECTURE.md`: update on architecture/service-boundary changes.
 - `PROJECT_CONTEXT.md`: update after major feature/module changes.
 - `CURRENT_TASK.md`: update at every meaningful task checkpoint.
-- `ENDPOINT_RESPONSE_CONTRACT.md`: update when response schema or event semantics change.
+- `audit-and-tech-debt-2026-05-07.md`: update when findings are resolved or superseded by a newer audit.
-- `STAT_NAMING_POLICY.md`: update when naming conventions evolve.
-- Audit/backlog docs: update when new findings are confirmed or resolved.
+- Audit docs: update when new findings are confirmed or resolved.

-## Backlog Policy
+## Tracking Policy
-- New findings from audits (`test-audit.md`, ad hoc investigations) must be converted into actionable entries in either:
+- New findings from audits or investigations should be captured in the active consolidated findings register (`audit-and-tech-debt-2026-05-07.md`) until superseded.
-  - `refactor-inventory.md` for structure/organization changes.
-  - `tech-debt-register.md` for risk/debt/workaround/missing safeguards.
-- Active implementation status belongs in `CURRENT_TASK.md`, not in audit docs.
+- Active execution status belongs in `CURRENT_TASK.md`, not in audit docs.
+- Quest tracking source of truth is `quest_tracking.xlsx`; regenerate `quest_tracking.md` after spreadsheet updates.
-- Completed backlog items should be removed or explicitly marked resolved with a date.
+- Completed debt items should be removed or explicitly marked resolved with a date.